ariesiitr/Emotion-Detection-2.0/README.md

 -The 1D CNN model gave an F1 score of 81% for testing seven emotions that are happy, sad, neutral, disgust, angry, fear, and surprise.
 -Other technologies like LSTM takes a lot more time for training and testing.

-### Audio_final.ipynb is the file that contains the code for audio analysis of the emotions.